mdaffin/arch-pkgs/README.md

 **WARNING** the above will wipe a drive and install arch on it. **DO NOT** run unless you have read through it first.

+For more details see these blog posts:

+- **Part 1:** [Hosting an Arch Linux Repo in an Amazon S3 Bucket]
+- **Part 2:** [Managing Arch Linux with Meta Packages]
+- **Part 3:** [Creating a Custom Arch Linux Installer]

+[Hosting an Arch Linux Repo in an Amazon S3 Bucket]: https://disconnected.systems/blog/archlinux-repo-in-aws-bucket
+[Managing Arch Linux with Meta Packages]: https://disconnected.systems/blog/archlinux-meta-packages
+[Creating a Custom Arch Linux Installer]: https://disconnected.systems/blog/archlinux-installer

 ## Requirements

 * A bucket/space on [amazon s3] or [digital ocean]